gblazquez/bowshockpy/docs/source/user_guide/dependencies.rst

 Dependencies
 ============

-``BowshockPy`` has been tested in Python versions 3.9-3.12, but it could work with other versions also.
+``BowshockPy`` has been tested in Python versions >=3.9, but it could work for older versions also.
 The dependencies are

 - ``astropy``
 - ``matplotlib``